1 Corporate Information

 B. Derivative Financial Instruments

 The Company holds derivative financial instruments such as foreign exchange forward and option contracts to mitigate the risk of changes in exchange rates on foreign currency exposures.
-The counter party for these contracts is generally a bank.
+The counterparty for these contracts is generally a bank.

 Financial Assets or Liabilities, at Fair Value through Profit or Loss

 This category has derivative financial assets or liabilities which are not designated as hedges.
-Although the Company believes that these derivatives constitute hedges from an economic perspective, they may not qualify for hedge accounting under Ind AS 109, Financial Instruments.
-Any derivative that is either not designated as hedge, or is so designated but is ineffective as per Ind AS 109, is categorized as a financial asset or financial liability, at fair value through profit or loss.
+Although the Company believes that these derivatives constitute hedges from an economic perspective, they may not qualify for hedge accounting under IND AS 109, Financial Instruments.
+Any derivative that is either not designated as hedge, or is so designated but is ineffective as per IND AS 109, is categorized as a financial asset or financial liability, at fair value through profit or loss.

 Derivatives not designated as hedges are recognized initially at fair value and attributable transaction costs are recognized in net profit in the Statement of Profit and Loss when incurred.
 Subsequent to initial recognition, these derivatives are measured at fair value through profit or loss and the resulting exchange gains or losses are included in other income.
-Assets / liabilities in this category are presented as current assets / liabilities if they are either held for trading or are expected to be realized within twelve months after the balance sheet date.
+Assets / liabilities in this category are presented as current assets / liabilities if they are either held for trading or are expected to be realized within 12 months after the balance sheet date.

-C. De-recognition of Financial Instruments
+C. De-Recognition of Financial Instruments

 The Company derecognizes a financial asset when the contractual right to receive the cash flows from the financial asset expires or it transfers the financial asset.